Posted on June 10th 2018

 We get to the hotel, and the lights are out, and the concierge is sleeping at the desk.
 And he doesn't give a shit about anything because the owner has left, and he doesn't even know who the hotel belongs to anymore.
 Anyway, he wants us to fix the power situation.
 How?
 By dumping nuclear fuel rods into the downstairs nuclear furnace.
-Yeah, it's a hotel in the middle of fuckall which is powered by a nuclear furnace.
+Yeah, it's a hotel in the middle of fuckall which is powered by its own nuclear furnace.
 Dear lord.

 Now that the power of the hotel is on again, we can see that the floor is covered in filth.
 Jebediah comes in, and proposes to us that, in exchange for fixing the car, we should vacuum the floor.
 Why does he care so much about vacuuming the floor?
 Anyway, we're hostage here, so we don't have much of a choice.
 We're given a vacuum, and we vacuum the floor.
 Lucy isn't having a good day here.

 This minigame kinda sucks, since the graphics are such that you can't easily tell what the gestures are, and sometimes other characters walk in the way, obstructing the view of the gestures.
-This is not an intended hazard, it's just, the minigame is happening in the overworld, and characters just might walk by.
+This is not an intended hazard, it's just, the minigame is happening in the overworld, and other, uninvolved characters just might pass by.
 And sometimes the colors of the background make it hard to see what is going on: the background darkens when the minigame starts, you might already have been in a dark place, and good luck understanding what Giuseppi's gestures are while he's wearing a black leather jacket and black gloves in front of the essentially black background, on a tiny DS screen.
 How are you supposed to see anything?
 And even if you can see the gestures, how are we supposed to know that one hand means yell and two hands mean wave your hands?

 For the time being, though, we calm down the mayor, and all is well.
 The concierge finds a letter on the desk that tells us that now we own the hotel.
 The letter is really creepy and tells us that we need to save this town and we're bound to do this for some cosmic reason and... oh my god we're only here because our car broke down and what did we get ourselves into.

-He builds the hotel's casino, which for now, is our primary source of income.
+Tristan builds the hotel's casino, which for now, is our primary source of income.
 No, not income from people playing games at our casino, no, it's from us playing the card game ourselves and winning at it.
 Somehow, this pays us, the owner of the casino.
 Look, just play your minigame and be happy.

 After Tristan shows us his work on the casino, we go back to the lobby, and there's an alien invader who has come to conquer Earth: Emperor Xizzle.
 His name totally casts shade on the unfortunate forced-marketing ploy of the Xizzle beads from The Urbz.
-We imagine EA paid to have exclusive rights to it, and now have to do something with this word "Xizzle" that they spent so much to secure.
+We imagine EA paid to have exclusive rights to it, and now have to do something with this word "Xizzle" that they spent so much money to secure.
 Anyway, we're told that the aliens come here to invade every week, but don't worry, we can repel them with water.
 Tristan muses that, since their weakness is water, that must be why they always seem to start their invasion in the desert.

-It's hilarious that Maxis turned the supposedly hip gangsta beads of cool into the name of this amateur alien admiral that speaks like his dialogue has gone through multiple rounds of online translation.
+It's hilarious that Maxis and Griptonite turned the supposedly hip gangsta beads of cool into the name of this amateur alien admiral that speaks like his dialogue has gone through multiple rounds of online translation.
 And yeah, his quirky dialogue is of great amusement to us.
 We vow this!

 To efficiently repel the alien invaders, we need to get a Super Soaker from none other than Giuseppi Mezzoalto.
 In this game, his bio tells us that he is no longer a criminal, but merely a shady character.
 Note that we are purchasing a gun -- a water gun -- from a shady character.
 Heehee.
 It's his personal childhood Super Soaker, and he's a bit reluctant to part with it, so the price is steep at 250 Simoleons.
 Ah well, we pay up, get the Super Soaker, figure out the needlessly complicated touch-screen controls, douse Emperor Xizzle with some good old dihydrogen oxide, and stop the alien invasion.
 For now.

 It will be a regular occurrence that aliens will swarm the town, and it will be up to us to repel them with Giuseppi's trusty Super Soaker.
-While we can appreciate the pump-action to boost the water pressure like a real-life Super Soaker, just, the controls on this are atrocious.
+While we can appreciate the pump-action to boost the water pressure like a real-life Super Soaker... just, the controls on this are atrocious.
 You have to use the D-pad to walk in the overworld, and the left and right shoulder buttons to turn the camera to try to get yourself aimed properly at these moving aliens.
 You then need to make sure the water is pumped enough, and touch a different part of the touchscreen to shoot.
 There's also a different aiming view, but that just moves the camera suddenly overhead and makes things worse rather than better.